mrismanaziz/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## I was shocked when I was diagnosed as colorblind...
+It came out of the purple.